neurodebian/neurodebian/sphinx/faq.rst

     at least two possibilities to achieve that:

     * You can approach packaging it yourself.
-Start by filing an ITP_ (Intent to package) bugreport) and `ask us <team@neuro.debian.net>`_ to mentor your upload to Debian_, if you are not a Debian developer.
+Start by filing an ITP_ (Intent to Package) bugreport and, if you are not a Debian developer, `ask us
+      <team@neuro.debian.net>`_ to mentor your upload to Debian_.

-    * `Contact us <team@neuro.debian.net>`_ -- but then it might take a little longer, depending on our current workload and interest in a particular software.
+    * `Contact us <team@neuro.debian.net>`_ and we'll do the work for you, but then it might take a little longer, depending on our current workload and interest in a particular software.

   I have heard that some packages are non-free.
 Will you charge me for them?